 What is anorexia nervosa?

-People who purposely starve themselves and lose an extreme amount of weight may suffer from anorexia nervosa.
-People with anorexia think they’re overweight (even though they may not be) and continue to think they’re overweight even when they get to be very thin.
+Anorexia nervosa is characterized by self-starvation and extreme weight loss either through restriction, over-exercising, or through bingeing and purging.
 Starvation can cause harm to vital organs such as the heart and brain.
 The nails, hair, and bones of a person with anorexia can become brittle, and the skin can become dry and sometimes becomes yellow or covered with soft hair.

 What is bulimia nervosa?

-People with bulimia nervosa eat large amounts of food (also called bingeing) at least two times a week and then vomit (also called purging) or exercise compulsively.
-Because many people that “binge and purge” maintain their body weight, they may keep their problem a secret for years.
+People with bulimia nervosa eat large amounts of food within a two-hour period of time (also called bingeing) at least two times a week and then vomit (also called purging), use laxatives or diet pills, or exercise compulsively.
+They feel out of control while eating, as though they cannot stop eating.
+Because many people who “binge and purge” maintain their body weight, they may keep their problem a secret for years.
 Vomiting can cause loss of important minerals, life-threatening heart arrhythmia (irregular heartbeat), damage to the teeth, and swelling of the throat.